Learning creates happy workplaces

 The puzzle of workplace happiness

-The first post introduced movement as crucial element of happy workplaces to energize people and get ideas flowing.
+The first post introduced movement as a crucial element of happy workplaces to energize people and get ideas flowing.

 Secondly, the importance of communication and collaboration was addressed.
 The post included tips and tools on how to get teams to express their needs and ideas, even when they are not able to articulate it in words.